5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 [2024-07-03 13:52:10.812] [info] Queued /home/dsi/5gmag/simple-express-server/public/watchfolder/hls/stream_0.m3u8  for transmission, TOI is 41
 ````

-### Start the rt-mbms-mw-android
+### Step 5: Start the rt-mbms-mw-android

 The final step is to start our Android Middleware to receive the files we are broadcasting now with our transmitter.
 Follow the instructions [here](https://github.com/5G-MAG/rt-mbms-mw-android) to deploy the Android Middleware to your
 QRC/CRD device.
-As an alternative, the Android
+As an alternative, the Android Middleware can also be deployed to the device using Android Studio.

-Middleware can also be deployed to the device using Android Studio.
+The phones will have to retrieve the manifest over unicast.
+For this make sure they have access e.g. over WiFi to the watchfolder where the manifest is located.
+This can be done by opening a hotspot on the same PC running the watchfolder or by means of a router serving all the equipment.

 After the Android Middleware has started click on "Start Middleware".
 Then click on the play icon in the middle of the
 screen.
 Since the 5G broadcast is active the HLS media playlist and the HLS media segments are now received via 5G